Homeless mothers and children are many times more likely to be assaulted and molested.

 We speak of the opioid crisis, homelessness and the impact of alcoholism on families but fail to grasp the forever destructive impact abuse and violence has on a child.

-An 8-year-old unlearning sexual behavior, drug use or maniacal screaming violence (and yes, that is a thing) almost never happens without a serious effort from an outside community.
+An 8-year-old unlearning sexual behavior, drug use or maniacal screaming violence (and yes, that is a frightening thing) can’t happen without help from the community.

 Thirty years ago, a child protection case could be opened in MN in cases where a child watched mom being beaten or raped.